 Each of our products is named after a particular cultivar of apple, and wherever possible, the name or description will somehow relate to the item (however tenuously that may be!).

-For example - the 'Hokuto' range comprises the heaviest pieces we have on offer, therefore it made sense to name it after the heaviest apple ever recorded.
+For example - the 'Hokuto' collection comprises the heaviest pieces we have on offer, therefore it made sense to name it after the heaviest apple ever recorded.
 An accolade that belongs to a Hokuto apple grown in Hirosaki city in Japan in 2005, weighing in at a whopping 1.85kgs, it's officially the world's heaviest according to the Guinness Book of Records

 The Hokuto bookcases, workbench, table and stools